marekruttner/AiSocialLab/README.md

 - Run main.py
 - Stop by pressing q on keyboard

+**hardware requirements**
+- Minimum for running with minimal lags RTX 3060 with CUDA enabled

 **v1**
 - Stable
 - Running detections on video stream from camera